 Make sure to pick the practical day-to-day Status of your Character.
-If you are a runaway princess, then you don't have access to any royal Wealth, and will not have a high Status don't have access to.
-You may wish to use a pencil, as these values can change over time.
-Also, note that you can buy an extra point of Hale before the end of Character Creation, so the slots you have now may increase before you begin play.
+If you are a runaway princess, then you don't have access to any royal Wealth, and will not have a high Status.

 If you Character concept (reasonably) should be expected to have very high wealth, it is best to assume you are subsisting on an allowance, annuity or other piecemeal arrangement.